Fliplet/fliplet-cli/docs/API/core/app-actions.md

 ---

-## Get the logs for a action
+## Get the logs for an action

-Each time a action runs a new log record gets generated in our backend.
+Each time n runs a new log record gets generated in our backend.
 You can access such logs for one of all actions:

 ```js
 // Fetch the last 50 completed and failed action results